qarmin/czkawka/instructions/Instruction.md

 ### Temporary Files
 Searching for temporary files only involves comparing their extensions with a previously prepared list.

 Currently files with these extensions are considered temporary files -
 ```
 ["#", "thumbs.db", ".bak", "~", ".tmp", ".temp", ".ds_store", ".crdownload", ".part", ".cache", ".dmp", ".download", ".partial"]
 ```

+This only removes the most basic temporary files, for more I suggest to use BleachBit.

 ### Zeroed Files
 Zeroed files very often are results of e.g. incorrect file downloads.